 A little vinegar in the last rinse adds shine.

-Response: TRUE.
+Answer: TRUE.
 Vinegar helps smooth hair keratin.
 Lemon juice has the same effect, but without the smell.
-But vinegar also helps to dissolve limescale in water - it's a 'two-in-one' product.
+But vinegar also helps dissolve limescale in water, so it's a "two-in-one" product.

 Bonus question: Can shampoo combat hair loss?

 To extend the life of a hair, the problem is quite different: you have to reach its root, located in the hair follicle, 4 mm below the scalp.
-In other words, you have to pass through the skin's cutaneous barrier. treatment sector.
-The substances required - essential oils, vitamins, minerals - must be infinitely varied. more powerful and concentrated than those found diluted in the washing ingredients of a shampoo.
-They also require massage technique and a longer rest periodto penetrate deep into the dermis.
+In other words, you have to pass through the skin barrier, which is what treatment is about.
+The substances required - essential oils, vitamins, minerals - must be infinitely more powerful and concentrated than those found diluted in the washing ingredients of a shampoo.
+They also require a massage technique and a longer rest period, to penetrate deep into the dermis.